DSharpPlus/DSharpPlus/docs/articles/analyzers/info.md

 ## Design warning DSP0006

-Use 'ModifyAsync' instead of 'AddOverwriteAsnyc'.
+Use `ModifyAsync` instead of `AddOverwriteAsync`.

-The analyzer detected that multiple 'AddOverwriteAsnyc' calls are happening in the same method body.
+The analyzer detected that multiple `AddOverwriteAsync` calls are happening in the same method body.
-This will/can cause multiple request to happen to the same channel.
+This will/can cause multiple requests to happen on the same channel.
-Instead prefer using 'ModifyAsync' to minimise this to a single request.
+Instead, prefer using `ModifyAsync` to minimize this to a single request.

 The following sample will generate DSP0006: